Written by Grant Maloy Smith, the data acquisition expert

 Dewesoft RTK (real-time kinematics) measurement system illustration

 By utilizing corrections from a fixed base station, the GPS device can fix the position of the antenna to within 1-2 cm.
-The technique involves the measurement of the carrier phase of the satellite signal, which is then subject to some sophisticated statistical methods to align the phase of these signals to eliminate the majority of normal GPS type errors.
+The technique involves the measurement of the carrier phase of the satellite signal, which is then subjected to sophisticated statistical calculations in order to align the phase of these signals.
+These corrections eliminate the majority of normal GPS-type errors.

 This alignment process goes through three phases:

 - ambiguity ‘Float’ mode, and